-Many coordination venues and fora have proliferated, particularly after the recent financial crisis with the emergence of G20 as a summit-level forum for the established a "systemically" important powers (or rising powers) alongside the G8 and of course the UN.
+Many coordination venues and fora have proliferated, particularly after the recent financial crisis with the emergence of G20 as a summit-level forum for the established and "systemically" important powers (or rising powers) alongside the G8 and of course the UN.

-We do not claim to provide an expert analysis on the consequences of these major developments for world governance but we will try to use the short time available for me to highlight a few points that for us seem relevant for our discussion this afternoon.
+We do not claim to provide an expert analysis on the consequences of this major development for world governance but we will try to use the short time available to highlight a few points that seem relevant for our discussions this afternoon.

-As we will not have the time to go back into the past let us use as a starting point discussion the establishment and permanent institutionalization of the G20 forum after the pioneering Washington summit convened by former US president George W. Bush after the worst economic and financial crisis that has hit the world since World War 2 with the aim of developing a prompt and collective response to the crisis.
+As we will not have the time to go back into the past let us use as a starting point the establishment and permanent institutionalization of the G20 forum after the pioneering Washington summit convened by former US president George W. Bush after the worst economic and financial crisis that has hit the world since World War 2 with the aim of developing a prompt and collective response to the crisis.

-He called a "Summit on Financial Markets and the World Economy"in Washington DC on 15 and 16 November.
+He called a "Summit on Financial Markets and the World Economy" in Washington DC on 15 and 16 November 2008.
 The meeting, not only developed an action plan with 47 short and medium term action points to be elaborated and implemented subsequently but instead of convening an additional G8 meeting in autumn 2008 lifted the G20-a group that had until then only existed at the level of finance ministers and central banks- to the leaders level, thus elevating it into the premier forum for economic and financial cooperation.

-These major development is a recognition of the fact that the world has changed, that new realities have to be taken into account.
+This major development is recognition of the fact that the world has changed, that new realities have to be taken into account.
 The establishment of this forum was welcomed by large emerging countries such as India, Brazil and China which are not part of the G8 but are members of the G20.
-The G20 may lack the intimacy of the G8 but has increased legitimacy and has the potential of much greeter effectiveness, it was thought.
-As a result, some even stressed that the G8 should be abandoned as a format.
+The G20 may lack the intimacy of the G8 but has increased legitimacy and has the potential of much greater effectiveness, it was thought.
+As a result, some even stressed that the G8 should be abandoned as a format, but we see the two continuing to coexist with maybe a division of labour.

+The G8 focusing more on foreign and security issues while the main financial and economic issues will be discussed within the G20.
 Indeed the figures are impressive!
 Together the G20 account for 85% of the global output and 2/3 of the world's population.